Overview

 firebase deploy --only functions:requestPlayer

-To delete a function, we remove it from the main file and run the deploy command on it.
-The CLI detects it is missing and prompts us for confirmation.
+To delete a function, we remove it from the main file and run its deploy command.
+The CLI detects its absence and prompts us for confirmation.

 define functions with TypeScript

-The main file must be a JavaScript file.
-We use a workflow that transpiles to JS.
-The convention is to store TS code in src/ and transpile to lib/ so that the main file is lib/index.js.
+We use a workflow that transpiles to JS since the main file must be JavaScript.
+The convention is to store TypeScript code in src/ and transpile towards lib/.
+The main file is lib/index.js.

 {